AjayOza/Rosie-Dashboard/README.md

 A test area for specific requirement.
 This repo is unlikely to be of help to you but feel free to have a look.

-This is part of prospective ROSIE project - more detials on that project are not available as yet.
+Part of prospective ROSIE project - more detials on that project are not available.

 ### Requirements